-Saviki may refer to a supernatural beings or spirit, the mask made in its likeness and worn for tribal ceremonies and rituals, or a small doll made in the image of the Saviki mask.
+Saviki may refer to a supernatural being or spirit, the mask made in its likeness and worn for tribal ceremonies and rituals, or a small doll made in the image of the Saviki mask.
 The Saviki, meaning the supernatural entities, are believed by the Hopi to be divine messengers.
 The Saviki mask depicts a wide face, surrounded by petal-like adornments, a snake held between the teeth.

 Style Variations: bold - light - outlined - colorable